Notable People

 That last point matters.

-Apfelbaum did not simply update abstraction with brighter surfaces.
+Apfelbaum did more than update abstraction with brighter surfaces.
 She pressed abstraction toward materials and forms that elite art history had often treated as lesser: fabric, decoration, horizontality, pattern, repetition, and the pleasures of touch.
 She did not reject painting so much as make it misbehave.

 The floor was part of the argument